ChrisWhealy/DistributedSystemNotes/Lecture 15.md

     By returning a `promise(n)` message, the acceptor has now committed to ignore all messages with a proposal number smaller than `n`.

 1. ***The Proposer***
-    When the proposer has received `promise` messages from a majority of messages for a particular proposal number `n`, it sends an `accept(n,val)` message to a majority of acceptors containing both the agreed proposal number `n`, and the value `val` that it wishes to propose.
+    When the proposer has received `promise` messages from a majority of acceptors for a particular proposal number `n`, it sends an `accept(n,val)` message to a majority of acceptors containing both the agreed proposal number `n`, and the value `val` that it wishes to propose.

-    Up till now, we have assumed that there is only one proposer &mdash; but next, we must examine what happens if there are multiple proposers.

 1. ***The Acceptor***
     When an acceptor receives an `accept(n,val)` message, it asks the same question as before: *"Have I already agreed to ignore messages with this proposal number?"*.
 If yes, it ignores the message; but if no, it replies with an `accepted(n,val)` both back to the proposer ***and*** broadcasts this acceptance to all the learners.

+Up till now, we have assumed that there is only one proposer &mdash; but next, we must examine what happens if there are multiple proposers.

 ### What Happens If There Is More Than One Proposer?

 In this scenario, we will make two changes.
-We will run the Paxos algorithm with two proposers, and for visual clarity, since learners do not actually take part in the steps needed to reach consensus, we will omit them from the from diagram.
+We will run the Paxos algorithm with two proposers, and for visual clarity, since learners do not actually take part in the steps needed to reach consensus, we will omit them from the diagram.

-Let's say we have ***two*** proposers <code>P<sub>1</sub></code> and <code>P<sub>2</sub></code> and as before, three acceptors (and we'll pretend we also have two learners)
+Let's say we have ***two*** proposers <code>P<sub>1</sub></code> and <code>P<sub>2</sub></code> and as before, three acceptors.
+(We also have two learners, but we'll ignore them for the time being.)

 Remember we previously stated that in situations where there are multiple proposers, these proposers must agree as to how they will ensure the uniqueness of their own proposal numbers.
 So, in this case, we will assume that:

-* Proposer <code>P<sub>1</sub></code> will use odd proposal numbers, and
+* Proposer <code>P<sub>1</sub></code> uses odd proposal numbers, and
-* Proposer <code>P<sub>2</sub></code> will use even proposal numbers
+* Proposer <code>P<sub>2</sub></code> uses even proposal numbers

 So, proposer <code>P<sub>1</sub></code> sends out a `prepare(5)` message to a majority of the acceptors.
 This is the first proposal number these acceptors have seen during this run of the protocol, so they are all happy to accept it and respond with `promise(5)` messages.